NobleNomadic/NomadOS/README.md

 - Provide a command line to the user
 - Build a simple file structure where binary and text programs can be stored on the disk and interacted with
 - Build basic kernel modules to add more functionality to the OS
-  - Floppy disk driver for interacting with a second disk for a filesystem
+  - Floppy disk driver for interacting with a second disk for a filesystem - DONE
   - Time module for getting the current time
 - Create a driver for interacting with a second floppy disk seperate from the main OS disk
 - Create a minimal set of command line tools